guyera/Direct-Key-Dashboard/README.md

 }
 ```

+In the file Data/ApplicationDbContext, particularly in the OnConfiguring method, the database context is configured to work with MySQL.
+If an alternative database management system is preferred, such as SQL Server, the configuration should be modified accordingly.

 Lastly, the file InformationLibraries/DKApiClient specifies the API base address as a constant (`const string ApiAddress = "https://dkintapi.keytest.net/api/ver6/";`).
 For development purposes, it points to the DKInt API (testing API).
 For production, it should be changed to the correct API endpoint.

 ## Project Dependencies ##